 "Hello?
 Are you Doctor Li?"

-That's exactly it.
-Duolingo wants the Chinese punctuation.
-(For some questions you can also get away with no punctuation at all, but I'm not sure this is consistent throughout the course.)
+As long as you don't add spaces, usually you can get away with no punctuation at all, though I'm not sure this is entirely consistent throughout the course.

 2020.6.4 Now that you mentioned it, I agree it should be wei2 for answering the phone.